-Right along with your SIEM, endpoint, and network management, password management solution is key to meeting global compliance standards and best practices for strong cybersecurity policies for your company.
+Password management solutions are key to meeting global compliance standards and best practices for strong cybersecurity policies for your company.
 Strong password hygiene and password management systems are integral to any company's InfoSec policy, regardless of size or industry.